-Adult Basic Education Program
+Adult Education Program

-Diné College offers educational opportunities for everyone.
-The Adult Basic Education (ABE) Program is available for individuals who need to work on their reading, writing, and mathematics skills.
-The program also helps to prepare students for the official GED Test.
-For information about ABE, contact the Learning Center in Tsaile at (928) 724-6725/6726 or in Shiprock at (505) 368-3569.
+Diné College offers basic educational opportunities for students who need to work on their reading, writing, and mathematics skills.
+This Program also helps to prepare students for the GED® Test.
+For more information on this Program, call the Adult Education Program in Shiprock at 505-368-3563.